Skip naar de inhoud

 Method 1: After brain death

-The loved ones are given time to say goodbye to their dear one.
+The next of kin are given time to say goodbye to their loved one.
 Meanwhile, the medical team begins preparing for the donor surgery.
 They ensure that the organs remain in good condition.
-They do this, for example, by keeping the body at the right temperature and artificially maintaining blood circulation.
+They do this, for example, by keeping the body at the right temperature and artificially maintaining circulation.
 This keeps the organs suitable for transplantation.

 Method 2: After the heart and circulation have stopped